ualsg/global-building-morphology-indicators/README.md

 - calculate aggregated areas of countries and administrative boundaries

-#### Section c: Global Building Morphology Indices
+#### Section c: Global Building Morphology Indicators

-This section are the queries that create the building morphology index tables.
+This section is the queries that create the building morphology indicator tables.
+The workflow of the